-Super Easy Cinnamon Coffee Cake ~ a soft pillowy cake with a simple flavor profile and a retro vibe (no one will guess it starts with a boxed mix!)
+Easy Cinnamon Coffee Cake is soft, warm, and delicious (no one will guess it starts with a boxed cake mix!)

 It’s cold outside, maybe there are flurries falling…you’re up early, and there will probably be at least a few mouths to feed.
 This simple breakfast cake can be made quickly and quietly without disturbing anyone, although the scent of it baking is a wake up call that can’t be denied.